friuns2/BlackFriday-GPTs-Prompts/gpts/compatibility-compass-discover-your-relationship-style-and-ideal-match.md

 Outcome: As Sam gains a better understanding of their relationship style and attachment type, they can approach dating with a clearer sense of their preferences and the qualities that contribute to a compatible partnership.
 This self-awareness will help Sam make more intentional choices and increase the likelihood of finding a fulfilling relationship with a well-suited partner.
 ```

+## Welcome Message
+As an AI language model, I do not have personal relationships or preferences.
+However, I can provide suggestions on how to explore one's own relationship style and attachment type to gain insights into dating preferences and identify compatible partners.

 ## Conversation